apigee-labs/rapier/README.md

 Here you see the definition of a property called webmaster whose value is a URI.
 The extra Rapier property `relationship` tells you that the entity that is identified by that URI is a Person.
 Since Rapier is designed to describe HTTP APIs, we further assume that the URI will be an HTTP URL that supports methods like GET, PATCH, DELETE, OPTIONS, and HEAD.
-We don't have to specify the details of the requests and responses for these methods in Rapier, because these details are already specified in the HTTP standards.
-Where the specifications offer options, we pick defaults and [sometimes] let you override these defaults in the `conventions` section of the Rapier document.
+As mentioned above, we don't have to specify the details of the requests and responses for these methods in the Rapier document, because these details are already specified in the HTTP standards.
 The [OpenAPI document](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/todo-list-basic.yaml) generated from this example spells out all the detail.
 An explanation of the generator output can be found [here](#openapi_generator_output).